 Geoff obtained his MArch from the University of Kent, having completed his undergraduate studies at the University of Portsmouth, where he won an RIBA prize for ‘Integrated Architecture’.
 He previously worked at an award-winning practice Ayre Chamberlain Gaunt, before joining TaylorHare in late 2017.

-Geoff has a talent for 3D modelling, and has a particular interest in concept design, residential and mixed use architecture.
+Geoff has a talent for 3D modelling, and has a particular interest in how buildings are constructed and their material tectonics.
 In his downtime Geoff is a keen basketball player.

 Trex is apparently a pedigree Labrador, despite having a build more akin to a Great Dane!
 He’s usually either chewing something, sleeping or trying to steal food, and has found his niche as the office doorbell.